By Ryan Windt | Head of Growth Marketing | Updated June 2026

 Most MSPs know they need Tech E&O insurance.
 Fewer understand what MSP-specific E&O coverage actually looks like, how it differs from the generic technology professional liability form written for software companies, and what underwriters are evaluating when they write it for a managed services business.

-This post covers the MSP-specific questions the general explainers do not answer: what claims look like in practice, how coverage coordinates with your cyber policy when both are triggered, what underwriters scrutinize on an MSP application, and how to size limits against your actual contractual exposure.
+This post covers the MSP-specific questions the general explainers do not answer: what claims look like in practice, how coverage coordinates with your cyber policy when both are triggered, what a dual-trigger claim actually costs and how the two policies split it, what underwriters scrutinize on an MSP application, and how to size limits against your actual contractual exposure.

 For a general overview of Tech E&O before diving into the MSP specifics, start with Technology E&O Insurance: A Plain-English Guide for Tech Companies and MSPs.
-For a scenario-by-scenario breakdown of which policy responds to what, see Tech E&O vs. Cyber Insurance: What’s the Difference and Which Do You Need?
+For a scenario-by-scenario breakdown of which policy responds to what, see Tech E&O vs. Cyber Insurance: How Each Policy Responds Across Real-World Scenarios.

 What MSP Tech E&O Claims Actually Look Like